Skip to main content

 Can I eat at the bar at MAISON LAFITE?

 No bar seating is listed in the venue data.
 Maison Lafite operates with just 6 seats total in a house restaurant format, so the entire dining room functions as the experience.
-Walk-ins are not an option — the restaurant is reservation-only, and available cancellation slots are released through Pocket Concierge.
+Walk-ins are not an option — the restaurant is reservation-only, available cancellation slots are released through Pocket Concierge.

 Can MAISON LAFITE accommodate groups?